-4.1 Sequence
+4.1.
+Sequence

 The idea of sequence matching is to generalize Levenshtein or some other character-level measure to the token level.
 Instead of characters, tokens are used as comparative units.
 The cost of the edit operations insertion, deletion, and substitution is a function of the tokens being compared.
-In Chaudhuri et al. (2003), the cost of substitution is calculated as the Levenshtein distance of the two tokens weighted by the inverse document frequency calculated from the two strings.
-Some character-level measures such as Smith-Waterman and SWG cannot be used at the token level because they are based on properties of characters such as their similar sounds.
+In Chaudhuri, Ganjam, Ganti, and Motwani (2003), the cost of substitution is calculated as the Levenshtein distance of the two tokens weighted by the inverse document frequency calculated from the two strings.
+Some characterlevel measures such as Smith-Waterman and SWG cannot be used at the token level because they are based on properties of characters such as their similar sounds.

-Figure 3 Examples of exact string matching at token level
+Fig. 3.
+Examples of exact string matching at token level.

-4.2 Set
+4.2.
+Set

 The idea behind set matching is to make the matching independent of the order.
 Sets, which are a collection of non-repeating tokens, are first generated from the input strings.
 Any set-matching method then can be applied to measure the overlap between the sets.
 Most of them calculate the intersection and differ only on how they are normalized.
-Braun-Banquet (Choi et al., 2010), Simpson coefficient (Choi et al., 2010), Jaccard index (Rezaei and Fränti, 2016), and Dice coefficient (Brew and McKelvie, 1996) divide the cardinality of the intersection by the cardinality of the largest set, the smallest set, the cardinality of the union of the two sets; where cardinality is the number of tokens in the set (see Table 7 on page 11).
+Braun-Banquet (Choi, Cha, & Tappert, 2010), Simpson coefficient (Choi et al., 2010), Jaccard index (Rezaei & Fränti, 2016), and Dice coefficient (Brew & McKelvie, 1996) divide the cardinality of the intersection by the cardinality of the largest set, the smallest set, the cardinality of the union of the two sets, or the average cardinality of the two sets; where cardinality is the number of tokens in the set (see Table 7 on page 11).
 Multiset allows the same token to appear multiple times as in Rouge-N (Lin, 2004).
 It computes the similarity by using the F-score, which combines the precision and the recall.